tiagofreire-pt/rpi_uputronics_stratum1_chrony/steps/advanced_system_tuning.md

 Then, fitted a quadratic curve to the data and calculated the system clock correction with a 0.5ºC resolution, using a spreadsheet.

-Replaced the data within `/etc/chrony/chrony.tempcomp` file, previously created, and restarted chrony.
+Replaced the [data](../files/tempcomp_v1_24012024.txt) within `/etc/chrony/chrony.tempcomp` file, previously created, and restarted chrony.

+Is quite clear the adjustment of temperature compensation:

 ![Before and after](../img/frequency_ppm_before_after_jan2024.JPG)

 ## Enable support for PTP Hardware Clock (PHC) on the Ethernet chip